 Self-reported data of senior public officials of the European Commission on lobby meetings contains a range of potential important insights on current dynamics and content of lobby activities.
 Data from the voluntary Transparency Register provides additional information on who those lobbyists are, how much they spent on lobbying, how many people they have working for them and what files and topics they are active on.

-All datasets used on Integrity Watch are retrieved from the official websites of the European Institutions.
+The datasets used on Integrity Watch are almost exclusively retrieved from the official websites of the European Institutions.
 We read out this information on a regular basis and publish the date of the latest update prominently on our websites.
+The only exception to the rule is the data on post-mandate activities, part of which has been collected by our researchers.
 EU Integrity Watch is not responsible for the accuracy of the original data published by the EU Institutions.
+If you spot inaccurate, incomplete or misleading information, please report those instances and provide us the link to a reliable source.
 If you are using the data please always confirm your findings with the original information on the websites of the EU Institutions.

 EU Integrity Watch was first launched in October 2014 by Transparency International EU (TI EU).
 The project is co-funded by the Open Society Initiative for Europe (OSIFE), with a contribution by the King Baudouin Foundation (KBF).

-All information and data used by EU Integrity Watch is gathered from the websites of the European Commission for the lobby meetings, from the EU Transparency Register (the register of Brussels lobbyists) for the information on lobby organisations and from the website of the European Parliament for the declarations of financial interests.
+All information and data used by EU Integrity Watch is gathered from the websites of the European Commission for the lobby meetings, from the EU Transparency Register (the register of Brussels lobbyists) for the information on lobby organisations and from the website of the European Parliament for the declarations of financial interests and from external websites for revolving door cases.
 Data in the EU register is self-reported on a voluntary basis by lobbyists.
 We read out this information on a regular basis and publish the date of the latest update prominently on our websites.

 Transparency International and EU Integrity Watch bear no responsibility for the accuracy of the original data as we only reproduce information that is publicly available on the above-mentioned websites.

-Before publication of any findings, please always check the latest data on the websites of the EU Institutions.
+Before publication of any findings, please always check the latest data on the websites of the EU Institutions or external websites linked.

 Should you spot any inaccuracies in the data or any functionality that does not work properly please contact firstname.lastname@example.org